-Securities issued under the Programme are expected on issue to be rated by Moody's Investors Service Limited (Moody's) and by DBRS Ratings Limited (DBRS).
-Moody's and DBRS are both established in the EU and are both registered under Regulation (EC) No 1060/2009 (as amended) (the CRA Regulation).
-In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EU and registered under the CRA Regulation, unless the rating is provided by a credit rating agency operating in the EU before 7 June 2010 which has submitted an application for registration in accordance with the CRA Regulation and such registration is not refused.
+Securities issued under the Programme may be rated on issue by Moody's Investors Service Limited (Moody's).
+Moody's is established in the UK and is registered under Regulation (EC) No 1060/2009 (as amended) (the CRA Regulation).
+In general, European (including the UK) regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the EU or in the UK and registered under the CRA Regulation, unless the rating is provided by a credit rating agency operating in the EU or in the UK before 7 June 2010 which has submitted an application for registration in accordance with the CRA Regulation and such registration is not refused.
+A rating is not a recommendation to buy, sell or hold Securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
 The rating of certain Series of Securities to be issued under the Programme may be specified in the applicable Final Terms (or Pricing Supplement, in the case of Exempt Securities).

 This Base Prospectus may only be used for the purposes for which it has been published.
-This Base Prospectus supersedes the base prospectus dated 3 June 2015 issued by the Issuer in connection with the Programme.
+This Base Prospectus supersedes the base prospectus dated 7 October 2019 issued by the Issuer in connection with the Programme.